sql-machine-learning/elasticdl/docs/designs/keras_callback.md

 # Design to Support Keras Callback

-This document describes the design for supporting callback to customize the behavior of model in ElasticDL.
+This document describes the design for supporting callback to customize the behavior of model during training, evaluation and inference in ElasticDL.

 ## Motivation